jyhyun1008/soundgit/README.md

 1. Sign up for GitHub.
 2. Fork [this repository](https://github.com/jyhyun1008/soundgit).
+3. Edit `/settings.js`.
-3. Delete the contents of the `mp3`, `img`, and `info` folders and replace them with your files.
+4. Delete the contents of the `mp3`, `img`, and `info` folders and replace them with your files.
-4. Edit the `/README.md` file, for example, to include your introduction, and you can use it as a portfolio.
+5. Edit the `/README.md` file, for example, to include your introduction, and you can use it as a portfolio.

 ## Upload Instructions